mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

 HUMANS, MATTER AND TIME.

+THE GOAL IS TO TURN ECONOMICS INTO A MATHEMATICAL PROBLEM.
 To start we are going to create THE MOST abstract view of realitty possible.
 It is going to be so abstract that you are going to believe it was a waste of your time to read it.
 That will not be the case.

+# Just Matter
 Let's start with just Matter.
     Matter is Things.
 There are Base Things and Compound Things.
 BT is Base Thing(s) and CT is Compound Thing(s).
     BT are the most basic Things in the Model.
 For instance if the Model was based on the knowledge of reality in the 1930s the BT would be the electron, proton, and nuetron.
 As time went on Humanity discovered that the standard model made up electrons, protons, and nuetrons and so with this knowledge the model would have the standard model as BT.